cloudera-labs/terraform-cdp-modules/modules/terraform-azure-bastion/doc_fragments/header.md

-# Terraform Module for Azure Private Endpoints
+# Terraform Module for Azure Bastion Host

 This module contains resource files and example variable definition files to create a Bastion Host on Azure.
 This module can be used to assist in deploying Cloudera Data Platform (CDP) Public Cloud in a secure environment, where the CDP Environment requires a Bastion host.